Can you clean a computer keyboard in a dishwasher?

 Finally, this suggestion is only for a standard keyboards.
 Do not do this with a laptop, laptop keyboard, or other electronics.

-Below are the steps you must follow if you wish to have the best outcome for your computer keyboard when cleaning it in the dishwasher.
+Below are the steps you must follow if you want to have the best outcome for your computer keyboard when cleaning it in the dishwasher.

 - Make sure you've got a spare keyboard.
 You must wait at least a week (7 days) before the keyboard can be used again after it's been washed, therefore unless you do not plan on using your computer for a week you'll need a spare.